 The NCES has begun preparing for the 2026 assessment cycle and will conduct NAEP and various international assessments and studies during the 2025-2026 school year.
 Participation is required under the Every Student Succeeds Act (or ESSA) for any district receiving Title 1 funding.
 The NAEP-selected school sample will be available in May and schools will be notified shortly after.
-The NAEP 2026 program will include digitally based assessments, administered on the schools' devices, in mathematics and reading assessments at grades 4 and 8 and civics and U.S. history at grade 8 from January to March 2026.
-Each student will be only assessed in one subject.
-NAEP representatives will provide significant support to schools by administering the assessment.
-When possible, NAEP will use school-based Internet and devices to conduct the assessment.
-The program will work with districts and schools to determine if this is feasible for each school.
+The NAEP 2026 program will include digitally based assessments, administered on the schools' devices, in mathematics and reading assessments at grades 4 and 8 and mathematics and reading assessments at grades 4 and 8 and mathematics and reading assessments at grades 4 and 8 and mathematics and reading assessments at grades 4 and 8 and mathematics and reading assessments at grades 4 and 8 and mathematics and reading assessments at grades 4 and 8 and mathematics and reading assessments at grades 4 and 8 and mathematics and reading assessments at grades 4 and 8 and mathematics and reading assessments at grades 4 and 8 and mathematics and reading assessments at grades 4 and 8 and mathematics and reading assessments at grades 4 and 8 and civics and U.S. history at grade 8 and civics at a subject to schools by administering the assessment.
+The program will work with districts and schools to determine if this